NEUIR/DebugEval/README.md

 ```

 ## 3. Inference and Evaluation
+Download the dataset we provide.

 ```
 cd src
 ```
-Please refer to README.md for more details.
+Please refer to `src/README.md` for more details.
 ## 4. Fine-Tuning
 We use DeepSeek-Coder-6.7B-Ins and Llama3-8B-Ins as the base model, and train the models with MASTER framework.